oliverklee/ext-seminars/Documentation/Installation/SettingUpTheSchedulerTask/Index.rst

 - if the speakers' cancelation deadline of a neither confirmed nor canceled event has just passed.

-The reminders are e-mails with a localized text and the list of registrations appended as CSV.
+The reminders are emails with a localized text and the list of registrations appended as CSV.

 To setup the CLI, do the following: